As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Larry

 Oh, Larry.
-Despite his purposefully bland nature, we can’t deny that this salaryman is our favorite of the Pokémon Scarlet and Violet gym leaders.
-You also can’t deny his battling prowess, with Larry one of the few gym leaders from across the series to also appear as a member of the Elite Four.
+Despite his purposefully bland nature, we can't deny that this salaryman is our favorite of the Pokémon Scarlet and Violet gym leaders.
+You also can't deny his battling prowess, with Larry being one of the few gym leaders from across the series to also appear as a member of the Elite Four.
 The ninth generation of Pokémon might not be full of unforgettable characters, but Larry is one of the few we hope to see more of in the future.

-There you have it, our favorite Pokémon gym leaders.
-For more tips and tricks to catching ‘em all, check out our Pokémon Go event, Pokémon Go raids, and Pokémon Go Community Day guides, as well as our complete Pokedex.
-Or, if you’re more into making money than catching monsters, see our free Monopoly Go dice guide.
+Those are our favorite Pokémon gym leaders.
+For more tips and tricks to catching 'em all, check out our Pokémon Go event, Pokémon Go raids, and Pokémon Go Community Day guides, as well as our complete Pokedex.
+Or, if you're more into making money than catching monsters, see our free Monopoly Go dice guide.